Every December, Christmas is on the horizon.

 There's no better way to show someone you care than by giving them a meaningful experience that they'll never forget.
 Whether it's dinner at their favorite restaurant or tickets to their favorite show—experiences are a great way to make sure your loved ones feel special and appreciated for who they are.

-If you want to give even more, some organizations like WWF let people offer memberships for their friends and family.
+If you want to give even more, some organisations let people offer memberships for their friends and family.

-You'll reduce your carbon print and save money.
-You can find plenty of possibilities online or at thrifts—there are tons of great items out there that someone else has just been holding on to, and would be happy to see someone else getting use out of them!
+You'll reduce your carbon and resource footprint and save money.
+You can find plenty of possibilities online or at thrift stores—there are tons of great items out there that someone else has just been holding on to, and would be happy to see someone else getting use out of them!

 Try reusable gift bags!
 You can find beautiful cloth wrapping paper at your local art store or online, or use an empty cardboard box from something you've purchased recently as a homemade gift box.